+*The 2013 values are for the period 1 July 2013 to 31 December 2013.

 Rate of return

 The rate of return is derived using a nominal vanilla weighted average cost of capital (WACC).
 The formula it used to derive the nominal vanilla WACC is set out below.